shivanshuSIB/Banking-System/README.md

 ### Idempotency check outside the serializable transaction
 The idempotency lookup runs before `BeginTx(SERIALIZABLE)`.
 This is a pragmatic choice: checking idempotency in a read-only query is cheap and avoids holding a serializable transaction open while doing a lookup.
 There is a small race window where two requests with the same key could both pass the check, but the `UNIQUE` constraint on `idempotency_key` in the database prevents both from succeeding.

-### No external framework for HTTP
-The handler uses Go's standard `net/http.ServeMux`.
-This keeps dependencies minimal.
-Path parameter parsing is done manually by stripping known prefixes.
-For a larger project, a router like chi or gorilla/mux would be more appropriate.

 ### Single currency simplification
 Accounts have a `currency` field but the system does not enforce currency matching between accounts in a transfer.
 In a production system, cross-currency transfers would require exchange rate handling.